 Food shortages are not just about a physical shortage either.
 It is also related to food affordability.
 Grocery shoppers are seeing their grocery bills rising faster than incomes.
 Wheat, corn, soybeans, bread, apples, beef, chicken, eggs, and milk: prices for these items are shooting up by double-digit percentages.
 Combined with rising energy prices, more and more Americans are feeling the pinch which now includes food shortages.

 America could be approaching the greatest disaster in this country’s history, and many Americans are starting to prepare.
-Some experts suggest a second wave of the coronavirus later in the year or early next year could be even more disruptive than the first wave.
+Some experts suggest continued coronavirus outbreaks in the future that could be even more disruptive than the first wave.
 There is still time for you to prepare, but you have to get started with a survival food strategy as soon as possible.
 When the crisis hits, it will be too late.